sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 ## What is Bazel?

-Bazel sits in between in traditonal tools to build code and you, similarly to how Make does you could say.
+Bazel sits in between in traditional tools to build code and you, similarly to how Make does you could say.
 At it's core, Bazel enables you to describe a hierarchy of all the pieces needed to build the application, plus the steps required to build one based on the others.

 ### What a build system does